Proposal & Session Guidelines

 Additional Session Information:

 All speakers must agree to provide a robust, substantive presentation deck to accompany their session, regardless of the format.
-The presentation must be presented on the PowerPoint template that AFP provides.
+Panel discussions and/or moderated interviews are required to provide presentations as well that support the discussion of the overall topic and help to summarize the key take-aways for the audience.
+All presentations must be delivered using the PowerPoint template that AFP provides.

 AFP’s mission is to provide unbiased educational content for its members and certification holders, who make up the majority of the audience.
 Speakers must not engage in any sort of sales activity during their session.
 Sales activity is reserved for the exhibit hall and for the numerous networking activities AFP provides.